Kuznets curve

 The Kuznets curve (/ˈkʌznɛts/) expresses a hypothesis advanced by economist Simon Kuznets in the 1950s and 1960s.
 According to this hypothesis, as an economy develops, market forces first increase and then decrease economic inequality.

-The Kuznets curve appeared to be consistent with experience at the time it was proposed.
-However, since the 1960s, inequality has risen in the US and other developed countries.
+As more data has become available with the passage of time since the hypothesis was expressed, the data shows waves rather than a curve.

 Kuznets ratio and Kuznets curve

 The Kuznets ratio is a measurement of the ratio of income going to the highest-earning households (usually defined by the upper 20%) to income going to the lowest-earning households, which is commonly measured by either the lowest 20% or lowest 40% of income.
 Comparing 20% to 20%, a completely even distribution is expressed as 1; 20% to 40% changes this value to 0.5.

 Kuznets curve diagrams show an inverted U curve, although variables along the axes are often mixed and matched, with inequality or the Gini coefficient on the Y axis and economic development, time or per-capita incomes on the X axis.